orta/docs/docs/getting-started/apple/screenshots.md

 ![assets/snapshot.gif](assets/snapshot.gif)

 If you have _fastlane_ installed, it's easy to give _snapshot_ a try.
-First clone the _fastlane_ repo, head over to the _snapshot_ example project, anywhered then run `fastlane snapshot`
+First clone the _fastlane_ repo, head over to the _snapshot_ example project, and then run `fastlane snapshot`

 ```
 $ git clone https://github.com/fastlane/fastlane